denoland/manual/linking_to_external_code.md

-# Linking to third party code
+# Linking to Third Party Code

 In the [Getting Started](./getting_started.md) section, we saw Deno could execute scripts from URLs.
 Like browser JavaScript, Deno can import libraries